MLysP/Spatial-survey-of-exotic-fish-using-eDNA/README.md

 # Spatial survey of exotic fish using eDNA

-Here is the R markdown detailing how I analysed the results in "Optimal sample type and number vary in small shallow lakes when targeting non-native fish environmental DNA ".
+Here is the R markdown detailing how I analysed the results in <a href="https://peerj.com/articles/15210/" target="_blank"><b>Picard et al., (2023) Optimal sample type and number vary in small shallow lakes when targeting non-native fish environmental DNA.
+PeerJ</b></a>

-Any questions please contact me through GitHub!
+This code was written by Maïlys Picard (mailys.picard@umu.se) and Anastasija Zaiko (now Sequench Ltd).